 Once the building permit and finance approval is received the existing home will be demolished within the terms and conditions of the signed construction contract.

 Here you will meet your Site Supervisor who will oversee the entire construction of your home.
-The construction period will be agreed in the construction contract and be dependent upon the amount of demolition and the size of the new home.
+The construction period will be agreed in the construction contract and be dependent upon the amount of demolition, along with the size and design of the new home.
 Your supervisor will outline your personalised construction program and be available to discuss any questions you may have.

 Construction programs generally follow the earth and site work stages below.
 And these stages form the key milestones of your HIA (Housing Institute of Australia) contract.

-As well as having a regular dialogue with your site supervisor, your Client Services Manager supplies weekly progress reports and photo updates throughout the journey of your build.
+As well as having a regular dialogue with the Site Supervisor w ho oversees your home's construction, your Brisbane-based Client Services Manager supplies weekly progress reports and photo updates throughout the journey of your build.

 After your construction program is complete, you will have an on-site near completion handover meeting with your Site Supervisor.
 This is a thorough and detailed walk through your property to ensure it has been finished to your specification.
 Any concerns raised here will be promptly rectified prior to your official handover.